Climate Change in the Far North

-Increased carbon dioxide in the atmosphere, produced by human activity, has caused Arctic ice to melt more rapidly.
-This gas keeps more heat trapped in the Earth’s atmosphere, leading to rising air temperatures – the greenhouse effect.
-Since 1979, the region has lost 44% of its summer sea ice.
+Excessive carbon dioxide emitted into the atmosphere by human activities has caused Arctic ice to melt more rapidly.
+This invisible gas traps and retains the sun’s heat, which leads to rising air temperatures.
+Since 1979, the region has lost more than 45% of its summer sea ice.

 Top: Arctic Sea Ice Minimum Extent, 1979; Bottom:Arctic Sea Ice Minimum Extent, 2012; Images courtesy of NASA/Goddard Scientific Visualization Studio